Meconopsis 'Lingholm', M. cambrica

 LINGHOLM HYBRID Meconopsis Poppy Meconopsis 'Lingholm' syn.
 M. x sheldonii

-These flowers result from a cross of the Blue Himalayan poppy (M. betonicifolia) and the Blue Tibetan poppy (M. grandis).
-They are magnificent plants with large, intense blue flowers.
-Longer lived and somewhat easier to grow than either of its parents.
-Needs moist, cool growing conditions and acid soil.
+Lingholm Hybrid Meconopsis is a cross between the Blue Himalayan poppy (M. betonicifolia) and the Blue Tibetan poppy (M. grandis).
+They are magnificent plants, with large, intense blue flowers; longer lived, somewhat easier to grow, than either of its parents.
+Lingholm Hybrid Meconopsis requires moist, cool growing conditions, and acid soil.
 Seeds may require chilling, instructions included.
 Customers from these areas have reported success with Meconopsis: Pacific Northwest, Alaska, New England, and the province of Quebec in Canada.

 FRANCES PERRY Meconopsis Poppy Meconopsis cambrica 'Rubra'

-A rare orange-red form of the usually yellow Welsh poppy.
-It grows to to 16 inches tall, and blooms from June to September.
-Color remains true when plants self-sow.
-Easy to grow, blooms the first year, and is perennial.
-Average to ample water, part to light shade.
-Combines beautifully with Alpine Strawberries.
+Frances Perry Meconopsis is a rare, orange red form of the usually yellow Welsh poppy.
+Plants grow to 16 inches tall, bloom from June to September.
+Color remains true when plants self sow.
+Frances Perry Meconopsis is an easy to grow, first-year flowering perennial.
+Needs average to ample water, part sun to light shade.
+Combines beautifully with alpine strawberries.
 Winter hardy to zone 5.

 How to Plant Meconopsis Seeds

-Sow seeds in 2 inch pots or cell packs, use a sterile packaged seed starting mix.
-Press into soil, do not cover.
+Sow Meconopsis seeds in 2-inch pots or cell packs, use a sterile, packaged seed-starting mix.
+Press seed into soil, do not cover.
 Needs light to germinate.
 Kept at 55-65° F., germination usually occurs within 4-5 weeks.
-If not, put container inside a zip-lock bag with plenty of air and refrigerate 4 weeks.
+If not, put container inside a zip-lock bag with plenty of air, refrigerate 4 weeks.
 Return to 55-65°F. until germination occurs.

-Growing Meconopsis: For Lingholm Hybrid: Transplant seedlings into 4 inch pots when plants reach about 1 inch across.
+Growing Meconopsis: For Lingholm Hybrid: Transplant seedlings into 4-inch pots when plants reach about 1-inch across.
 Keep in light shade.
-When roots reach edge of container, transplant 1.5-2 feet apart (usually in midsummer from an early spring sowing).
+When roots reach edge of container, transplant into the garden 1.5-2 feet apart (usually in midsummer from an early spring sowing).
 Requires: Part sun to full shade, rich, acidic, deep, moist soil.